Graylog2/documentation/pages/plugins.rst

 an alarm callback plugin that creates a JIRA ticket for each alarm that is triggered::

   groupId: com.acmecorp
+  artifactId: graylog-plugin-jira-alarmcallback
   version: 1.0.0
   package: com.acmecorp
+  githubRepo: exampleGithubRepo
   pluginClassName: JiraAlarmCallback

 Note that you do not have to tell the archetype wizard what kind of plugin you want to build because it is creating the generic plugin skeleton for you, and nothing that is related to the actual implementation.
 More on this in the example plugin chapters later.
+It is important that your ``artifactId`` has the prefix ``graylog-plugin-``.
+The ``githubRepo`` must be the desired plugins repo name, not the full github URL.
+The repository is not required for the development, but a common part of the plugins meta information.

 You now have a new folder called ``graylog-plugin-jira-alarmcallback``, which includes a complete plugin skeleton including Maven build files.
 To be able to make a complete build of the project, you need to add the newly created plugin to the graylog-project POM as a module.
 Open ``pom.xml`` (residing in your ``graylog-project`` directory) and find a couple of ``<module>`` statements in the file.
 Add the following line
 (after adapting it to your naming):

   <module>../graylog-project-repos/graylog-plugin-jira-alarmcallback</module>

+Make sure to update the ``graylog-plugin-web-parent`` version inside the plugins ``pom.xml``.
+You can find the current version inside the related ``relativePath`` property.
+The last necessary step, to get started with the development, is to execute ``mvn compile`` inside the ``graylog-project`` dir.

 You should be finished now, and every Java IDE out there can now import the project automatically without any required further configuration.